mdhUW07/myProject/notebook-log.md

 The log likelihood is a condtional distribution based on the observed sample with the primary objective of estimating the unknown parameter by maximizing the likelihood.
 The final log likelihood for the kamura 2 parameter model is -1062.649156 with the estimated transition rate of 2.016877 and transversion rate of 1.00000.

-# Find the best model fit based on the maximum likelihood estimation procedure.
+# Find the top 3 best model fits based on AIC, BIC, and AICc procedures.

 ```